jonathan-r-jones/Composable-Batch-Files/README.md

 ![](help.png)

-There is also a PowerPoint presentation for this reposotory located in this repository at CBF.pptx.
+There is also a PowerPoint presentation, which similar too this Readme file, for this reposotory located in this repository at CBF.pptx.